therrshan/image-captioning/README.md

-Team 10 Project Code Repository

-**Code Base :**

-The documentation folder has the report, presentation and proposal for the project.

-# COmparitive analysis of RNN's, BiLSTMS's and Transformers in image captioning.
+# Comparitive analysis of RNN's, BiLSTMS's and Transformers in image captioning.

 This repository contains the code and documentation for the team project completed for the course CS5100 at Northeastern University.
 **Title :** Pictophrases - Teaching computers to describe images.